bemhint/bemhint/README.md

   -h, --help : Help
   -v, --version : Shows the version number
   -c CONFIG, --config=CONFIG : Path to the configuration file (required)

+Arguments:
+  TARGET : Path to the directory for check (required)
 ```

 ### Configuration file